SELab-unimi/mbt-module/README.md

 State: S0, Action: a, Prior: Dir ~ [0.5, 0.5]
 ```

-After monitoring `500` executions of the `sut.jmdp` example, the `Monitor` shows the following report:
+At the end of the execution the `Monitor` shows a report.
+For instance:

 ```
 ********* Monitor report *********